awsdocs/aws-cloudhsm-user-guide/doc_source/ksp-library-prereq.md

 # Windows AWS CloudHSM Prerequisites<a name="ksp-library-prereq"></a>

 Before you can start the Windows AWS CloudHSM client and use the KSP and CNG providers, you must set the required system environment variables\.
 These variables identify an HSM and a [crypto user](hsm-users.md#crypto-user) \(CU\) for your Windows application\.
-You can use the [set command](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/set_1) to set temporary system environment variables, or set permanent system environment variables [programmatically](https://msdn.microsoft.com/en-us/library/system.environment.setenvironmentvariable(v=vs.110).aspx) or in the **Advanced** tab of the Windows **System Properties** Control Panel\.
+You can use the [setx command](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/setx) to set system environment variables, or set permanent system environment variables [programmatically](https://msdn.microsoft.com/en-us/library/system.environment.setenvironmentvariable(v=vs.110).aspx) or in the **Advanced** tab of the Windows **System Properties** Control Panel\.

 Set the following system environment variables: